 ADHD symptoms.
 The Child Behavior Checklist (CBCL) is a 118-item checklists that assess for a broad range of symptoms in children ages 6-18.
 I analyzed the Attention Deficit/Hyperactivity Problems scale of the Child Behavior Checklist (CBCL).
 We chose this scale over the Attention Problems scale because it has been found to provide increased validity (Sisterè et al, 2014).
 The Attention Deficit/Hyperactivity Problems scale has a Cronbach’s alpha of .85 (Nakamura et al. 2009).
 A T-score above 70 is in the clinical range (Shahid et al., 2011).

 Depression symptoms.
 The Children’s Depression Inventory (CDI) is a 27-item assessment of depressive symptoms in children between the ages of 7 and 17 (Kovacs, 2011).
-I analyzed the CDI total scorenegative mood/physical symptoms, negative self-esteem, ineffectiveness, interpersonal problems.
+We analyzed the CDI total score and the following subscales: negative mood/physical symptoms, negative self-esteem, ineffectiveness, interpersonal problems.
 A meta-analysis of the reliability of the CDI found that the mean Cronbach’s alpha for the total score of the CDI was .831 (Sun and Wang, 2015).
-T-scores between 65 and 69 are considered “Elevated” and higher than 70 are considered “Very Elevated” (Kovacs, 2011).
+T-scores between 65 and 69 are in the “Elevated” range and scores higher than 70 are in the “Very Elevated” range (Kovacs, 2011).

 Procedure

-Parents interested in the study completed a telephone screen consisting of questions from the Attention Deficit/Hyperactivity Disorder and Oppositional Defiant Disorder sections of the Child Symptom Inventory-4 (CSI-4).
+Parents interested in the study completed a telephone screen consisting of questions from the Attention Deficit/Hyperactivity Disorder and Oppositional Defiant Disorder sections of the Child Symptom Inventory-4.
 Parents were mailed a package which included the BRIEF, the CBCL, and the TRF.
 Parents were instructed to complete the BRIEF and the CBCL and mail them back to the Behavior and Learning Lab.
 They were instructed to deliver the TRF to the child’s teacher who completed the measure and then mailed it to the Behavior and Learning Lab.
-After the packets were sent back, an appointment was made for the child and parent to come to the lab or the child was placed on the waitlist.
-Children participated in 4-6 2-hour sessions, with breaks to reduce fatigue, where they completed computer-based tasks and formal assessments, including the CDI.
+After the packets were received by the research them, an appointment was made for the child and parent to visit the lab or the family was placed on the waitlist.
+Children participated in 4-6, 2-hour sessions, with breaks to reduce fatigue, where they completed computer-based tasks and formal assessments, including the CDI.
 Children with faster processing speed were about to complete the tasks in fewer sessions than those with slower processing speed.
 Children were informed that they could ask the research assistant to read the questions to them if they didn’t understand or had difficulties reading.
 After completing all the sessions, parents were debriefed and given a written comprehensive report summarizing the findings from all the assessments.

 Results

-ADHD symptoms, depression symptoms, and EFs deficits.Our preliminary analysis suggest a nonsignificant relation between overall depression severity and ADHD Problems (r = .255, p = .199).
-We documented a strong significant positive relationship between ADHD Problems and our global EF measure (r = .707, p <.001).
+Bivariate correlations were utilized to examine the associations among ADHD symptoms, depression symptoms, and EFs deficits.
+We documented a nonsignificant relation between overall depression severity and ADHD Problems (r = .255, p = .199).
+We documented a significant positive relationship between ADHD Problems and our global EF measure (r = .707, p <.001).
 Our overall depression severity measure was not significantly related to the global EF measure (r = .139, p = .500).
-The relationship between the Ineffectiveness subscale our global EF measure was trending (r = .377, p = .058) toward significance.
+The relationship between the Ineffectiveness subscale and our global EF measure was nonsignificant yet trending (r = .377, p = .058) toward significance.
 Ineffectiveness was not significantly correlated with the Inhibit, Shift, Emotional Control, Initiate, or Monitor subscales.
 Ineffectiveness was significantly correlated with BRIEF Working Memory (r = .433, p = .027), Plan/Organize (r = .393, p = .047), and Organization of Materials (r = .493, p = .010) subscales.
-Additionally, there was a significant correlation between the Functional Problems subscale on the CDI and the Organization of Materials subscale (r = .449, p = .021).

-Table 1.
-Means, standard deviations, and bivariate correlations among study variables